-I must put my foot down on one thing though guys, make sure to serve it on the warm side with some real butter.
+I must put my foot down on one thing though guys, make sure to serve thick slices, on the warm side with some real butter.
 Once you’ve spread the butter on the bread, try sprinkling some extra sea salt on top!
 I could eat the whole loaf just like this, never mind with corned beef.